The all-new Bugsnag is here

 You can also stay informed on error status over time using the Activity Feed.
 For every error, you can see status changes to keep up on progress and what work has been done in comments from your team members.

-Visit bugsnag.com/next to learn more about this release, or look over the release notes for the full list of changes we’ve included.
-We’ve also made documentation available so you can explore how these features work more deeply and learn how you and your team can use them.
+Visit our documentation to explore how these features work more deeply and learn how you and your team can use them.

 We are excited to share the most powerful and flexible version of Bugsnag yet, and to introduce new tools that will empower you and your team to tackle error monitoring in the best possible way.
 We hope you’ll love it.